campbell17/campbell17-v2/journal/draft-untitled.md

 When did I first discover this love?
 Why didn't I see it sooner?
 What did I do instead of loving these people before?
+Does it work retroactively?
+Can I think of people who I disliked before who I now love?
 How has social media uncovered more lovable (and decidedly unlovable) clowns?
 Who made me judge and jury?
    Was it the understanding that the world needs more of them?